 - Employers with fewer than three employees

 - Railroad workers

-Full time, part-time and season employees are covered, as are minors and even immigrants working without authorization.
+Full-time, part-time, and seasonal employees are covered, as are minors and even immigrants working without authorization.
 A Carrollton workers’ compensation attorney from Bader Scott Injury Lawyers can handle your case.

 For a free legal consultation with a workers compensation lawyer serving Carrollton, call (404) 888-8888